Miss America: 1921–1967

 Starting in 1950, although the pageant continued to be in September, the organization that hosted the pageant changed the Miss America title to "post-dated"; thus, that year's pageant winner, Yolande Betbeze, became Miss America 1951, and there was no Miss America 1950.
 The pageant was first televised nationally in 1954, hosted by Bob Russell.
 Future television star Lee Meriwether was crowned Miss America 1955.
 It would also be the last time Russell served as host.
 He recommended, and was replaced by, Bert Parks, who served as the host for the second televised pageant in 1955 and stayed as host until 1979.
 Television viewership peaked during the early 1960s, when it was the highest-rated program on American television.

+The 1965 pageant was the second major event in less than a month to take place at Boardwalk Hall; less than two weeks before, it played host to the Democratic National Convention.